xudon9/CMM/README.md

 ## 0. Overview

 + The project was implemented in C++11.
-No 3rd party libraries are used in the intepreter core.
+No 3rd party libraries are used in the intepreter core;

-+ 跨平台，已测试平台包括 macOS、Linux、Windows；
++ Its corss-platform.
+We have tested in macOS, Linux, and Windows;
-+ 没有使用语法生成工具，词法器和语法分期全部采用手写；
++ No parser generator (e.g. Bison, Antlr) were used.
+The lexer and parser were purely hand-written for more flexibiliy and more user-friendly error message;
-+ 我们为之编写了一个专用代码编辑器，方便地编辑和运行 CMM 脚本；
++ A GUI code editor was provided to let users edit and run CMM scripts more friendly.

 | 功能或模块 \ 操作系统 | Windows | Linux  | macOS |
 |:---------------------:|:-------:|:------:|:-----:|